Eudorajab1/websaw-userguide/docs/source/running.rst

 Websaw CLI
 ----------

-In order to see the cli options available to you enter the following:
+In order to see the cli options available to you enter the following from inside your activared venv:
 ::

-    websaw --help
+    python websaw --help

 this will show you the list of all available options that can be used with the Websaw Command Line.

 To get help on any of these options simply type::

     websaw <command> --help
-    eg: websaw run --help
+    eg: python websaw run --help

 This will deisplay the following:-
 ::